MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/extension-debugging-workflow.md

 1. On the **Activity Bar**, select **Microsoft Edge Tools**.

-1. In the **Microsoft Edge Tools: Targets** panel, click the **open a folder** link.
+1. In the **Microsoft Edge Tools: Targets** panel, click the **Open Folder** button.

-1. Select your project folder with the new default page to display when you begin debugging in Visual Studio Code.
+1. Select your project folder that contains the new default page (such as `index.html`) that you want to display in the browser instance when you begin debugging your webpage in Visual Studio Code.

    The first time you open a folder, you must confirm that you trust the authors of files in this folder.
 You can also select the checkbox **Trust the authors of all files in the parent folder**:

    ![Do you trust the authors in the files of this folder?](../microsoft-edge-devtools-extension-images/trust.png)

-   The first time you complete this process, you must also select **Microsoft Edge Tools** again.
+   The first time you complete this process, you must also click the **Microsoft Edge Tools** button in the **Activity Bar** again.

    The **Microsoft Edge Tools: Targets** panel now displays two buttons: **Launch Instance** and **Generate launch.json**: